Paper Contribution: A Systematized Tautomer Database Resource

 Limitations Acknowledged

-- Single-step generation only (doesn’t enumerate all possible tautomers recursively)
+- Single-step generation only (omits recursive enumeration of all possible tautomers)

 - 30-second timeout may miss complex transformations

-- Some tautomeric preferences are context-dependent (pH, solvent) and can’t be captured by static rules alone
+- Some tautomeric preferences are context-dependent (pH, solvent) and require more than static rules for capture

 Future Directions

-The paper lays groundwork for InChI V2 development, emphasizing that the comprehensive rule set necessitates algorithmic redesign rather than incremental patches to the current InChI implementation.
+The paper lays groundwork for InChI V2 development, emphasizing that the comprehensive rule set necessitates algorithmic redesign.

 Reproducibility Details